-Think of it this way: if your home security system included a Z-Wave thermostat, you could realize enough energy savings each month to cover the cost of even the best home security system.
-Monthly monitoring fees for the top security systems can be as little as $19.99 a month but no more than $49.99 for a system that includes all available features, including live HD streaming video surveillance.
-There are even ways to create DIY home security systems.
+Think of it this way: if your home security system included a Z-Wave thermostat, you would not only save yourself the headache of wondering if you’ve left your home thermostat on, but also waste less energy, and save money on electricity bills.
+(Z-Wave).
+Monthly monitoring fees for the top security systems can be as little as $19.99 a month but usually no more than $49.99 for a system that includes all available features, including live HD streaming video surveillance.
+There are even ways to save on installation costs with DIY home security systems.

 Ask yourself this: is it worth the cost of a nice dinner out to protect my biggest investment and asset from all the possible things that can happen when I’m not there, or even worse, when I am?
-A home security system can even pay for yourself when you consider the fact that installing one can result in up to a 20% discount on your homeowner’s insurance.
-You don’t have to be paranoid about security to appreciate the value of true peace-of-mind.
+A home security system can even pay for itself when you consider the fact that installing one can result in a significant discount on your homeowner’s insurance.
+You don’t have to be paranoid about security to appreciate the value of true peace of mind.

 With professional monitoring, however, there will always be someone else who knows if something isn’t right at your home.
 A security team will contact you to assess the situation and see if you require further help.
 If you are in a situation where you can’t respond, the security professionals will take the next step and obtain help for you.
 You’ll feel reassured knowing that assistance is on the way and you are not alone.
 The good guys are on your side.

-There are many top-rated home security companies out there from which to choose, such as Frontpoint, Guardian Protection, or Link Interactive, and they’re all a little bit different.
+There are many top-rated home security companies out there from which to choose, such as ADT or Vivint, and they’re all a little bit different.
 We’ve done a lot of the legwork for you, and on this site, you’ll find all the information you’ll need to select a company that’s the best fit for you and your lifestyle.

 The best advice is that it’s never a matter of “if” something is going to happen, just a matter of “when.”
 Affordable state-of-the-art wireless home security is available to virtually anyone who has a place to live, so don’t put off your decision… tomorrow may literally be too late.